nathan-abraham/Python-Playground/README.md

  - Excellent code editing experience
    - Powered by Monaco, the editor that powers VS Code
  - Rich python intellisense and syntax highlighting
-   - Powered Python Language Server Protocol (LSP) implementation
+   - Powered WebSockets and a Python Language Server Protocol (LSP) implementation
  - Containerized python runtime environments to bolster server security
    - Powered by Docker
  - Resizeable editor and output panes